ysmnltf/MNIST-Kohonen/README.md

-# Applying Self-Organizing Map (Kohonen) on MNIST Dataset
+# Kohonen Self-Organizing Maps (SOM) for MNIST Dataset

-In the notebook, Kohonen (SOM) is implemented and applied on 5000 samples of MNIST dataset.
+In the notebook, a Kohonen (SOM) is implemented and applied on 5000 samples of MNIST dataset.
 The algorithm is applied in 25 minibatches of size 200.

 # Dataset

 MNIST is dataset of handwritten digits.
 500 samples of each digit is randomly chosen, creating a dataset of size 5000.

-# Implementation
+# Implementation and Training

 Essential processes of a SOM are: